Co-Founders

 Felipe Benítez

-Felipe Benítez is an award-winning social entrepreneur, proud immigrant, and dad.
+Felipe Benítez is an award-winning social entrepreneur and proud dad.

 Felipe is also the Founder and Executive Director of Corazón Latino, an international non-profit that seeks to reconnect communities of color with nature, arts, and civic engagement through love, compassion, and hope.

-His visionary work includes, during the early stages of the COVID-19 pandemic, leveraging social media and digital tools to immerse communities around the world in artistic performances while showcasing the importance of connecting with our planet’s natural treasures.
+His visionary work includes leveraging social media and digital tools to reach people worldwide through artistic performances, while showcasing the importance of connecting with our planet’s natural treasures.

-One of his proudest moments was the production of the signature event for the 2020 National Public Lands Day Celebration (in partnership with Toyota) which featured a virtual road trip through iconic parks and forests in the United States.
-The online event included performances by leading Latino-artists such as Lila Downs, Ozomantli, Nicho Hinojosa, and Ana Free.
-This event series reached more than a million users on average per month, earning the organization industry awards and recognition for innovation, equity, justice, and inclusion efforts.
+One of his proudest moments was producing the signature event for National Public Lands Day Celebration (in partnership with Toyota), which featured a virtual road trip through iconic parks and forests across the United States.
+The online event included performances by leading artists such as Lila Downs, Ozomantli, Nicho Hinojosa, and Ana Free.
+This event series reached more than one million users per month on average, earning the organization industry awards and recognition for its efforts in innovation, equity, justice, and inclusion.

 Through work with leading organizations like United Way Worldwide, Fenton Communications, and Ogilvy Public Relations, Felipe designed and implemented communications and outreach strategies for advocacy campaigns worldwide, from protecting the fundamental rights of indigenous groups in the Amazon to fighting climate change to helping protect the rights of immigrants in the United States.